MAZICM/AI-ATAR/README.md

    >
    > — John Doe, Forest Ranger

-   > "As a researcher in environmental sciences, I find this project's contribution to fire detection technology remarkable.
-The YOLO models are fast and efficient."
+   ## Note

-   > — Jane Smith, Researcher
+   > "I've been using this forest fire detection system for a while now, and it has significantly improved our response time to potential fire outbreaks.
+The accuracy and real-time detection capabilities are impressive."

 3. **Demo GIF or Screenshot:**